Royal Palace of Brussels: Large Anteroom

 The Large Anteroom was used under William I of the Netherlands as the Throne Room.
 Its decoration is therefore loaded with many political symbols relating to the United Kingdom of the Netherlands.
 Produced by the sculptors François Rude and Jean-Louis van Geel around 1826, the frieze running all around the room thus represents the four main economic activities of the country (Trade, Navigation, Industry and Agriculture) and the four virtues of good governance (Abundance, Prudence, Armed force and Peace).
 The frieze was reworked under Leopold II to include his cipher and the coat of arms of Belgium.

 Above the door leading to the Grand Staircase, a bas-relief depicts two female figures holding hands above a crowned lion and holding a sword and a bundle of arrows.
 It is a representation of the union of the Northern Provinces (holding a rudder) and the Southern Provinces (holding a cornucopia) under the aegis of the House of Orange-Nassau (represented by the lion).
 It is therefore the last true Dutch symbol present in the palace, as the lion is still the one depicted on the coat of arms of the Netherlands.
-There are also in this room two paintings by the English portraitist George Dawe representing the young Prince Leopold of Saxe-Coburg-Gotha and Princess Charlotte of Wales at the time of their wedding.
+This room also contains two paintings by the English portraitist George Dawe, representing the young Prince Leopold of Saxe-Coburg-Gotha and Princess Charlotte of Wales at the time of their wedding.